heeyeon-im-ubc/imm-lab/Research/index.md

 Because children's brains are still plastic, disruption in one function (e.g., vision) will likely have far-reaching and lasting consequences on the ways that the brain's functional specialization is shaped and established in the long run.
 This motivates our recent projects on visuomotor skill learning in children who have reduced vision due to a neurodevelopment disorder called amblyopia (also called lazy eye) early in life.
 We study how reduced vision during early childhood is associated with a cascade of impacts on visuomotor abilities and subsequent changes in a range of brain functions, which must be acquired and matured during this critical period for brain and behaviour development.
 </p><br>

-:bulb: *This work is funded by the BC Children's Hospital Research Institute, Brain, Behaviour, and Development Theme and UBC Health.*
+_*This work is funded by the BC Children's Hospital Research Institute, Brain, Behaviour, and Development Theme and UBC Health._
 <br>
 {% include figure.html image="images/Fig3-Research.png" caption="" %}